nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tip:**

-- A client can have any number of issues (including 0).
+- A client with a car can have any number of issues (including 0).
 - A client may be added with or without a car.

 </box>

 <box type="tip" seamless>

-If you are having trouble entering the `vrn` field, you can use the following [link](https://carplatemart.sg/simple-checksum/) to check if checksum letter for the `vrn` is correct.
+If you are having trouble entering the `vrn` field or unsure about the correct checksum letter for the `vrn` , you can use the following [link](https://carplatemart.sg/simple-checksum/) to verify if checksum letter for the `vrn` is correct.

 </box>